dingbat/nsrails/readme.md

 (Sidenote: This is necessary for Objective-C of course, but at least in Swift, there's probably a good way to automatically infer the type from the generic specified in the array, which I haven't looked into it yet.
 Let me know if this is possible!)

 See the [documentation](http://dingbat.github.com/nsrails/) for more on what you can do with NSRails-charged classes, or the [cookbook](https://github.com/dingbat/nsrails/wiki/Cookbook) for quick `NSRRemoteObject` override recipes.

+####NSRRequest

+Requests themselves can be customized with query parameters (`/?a=b&c=d`), additional HTTP headers, or to go to custom routes (i.e. for custom controller methods) using the [NSRRequest class](http://dingbat.github.io/nsrails/Classes/NSRRequest.html).
+The results of these requests can easily be converted from JSON into native model objects using inherited convenience methods such as `+[MyClass objectWithRemoteDictionary:]` and `+[MyClass objectsWithRemoteDictionaries:]`.

 Support
 --------